Boxelder Bug Infestation Signs, Facts & Prevent in NY & Beyond

 Though fully-grown boxelder bugs can fly, they usually crawl from place to place.

 In the fall, it’s common to find large ‘swarms’ of boxelder bugs bunched up on a window or sunny surface.
-These swarms group together to keep warm and cover the surface area of a desirable, warm surface.
+These swarms group together to keep warm, especially in south and west facing windows.

 Although boxelder feeding doesn’t permanently damage trees, if enough boxelders feed on a host tree, they may distort its foliage by depriving it of essential plant fluids.
 Severely infested foliage may take on a yellow hew or shriveled appearance.